15 Best Traditional Holi Foods That You Must Know About

 Deep-fried puris with spicy aloo bhaji are the dish we wait to look for on festivals.
 Soft and light puri with spicy aloo bhaji tastes awesome.

 This Holi, enjoy a fine platter of puri-aloo bhaji with your family and create some quality moments on this festive occasion.
+This is one of the best Holi recipes for you to try at home.

 Preparation Time: 40 mins

-At the end of a wholesome lunch am sure you will crave for something that will soothe your taste buds and has a refreshing feel to it.
+At the end of a wholesome lunch am sure you will crave something that will soothe your taste buds and has a refreshing feel to it.
 What can do better than a kulfi faluda?

 Kulfi faluda is a perfect dish to end the Holi lunch with.
 A satisfying bowl of kulfi served with faluda, sabja seeds, dry fruits and rose water will taste heavenly.
 From kids to adults everyone in your family is going to love this dish.